 There are many compelling reasons to convert your home to natural gas.
 Natural gas burns fast and clean, and can save you some serious cash on your energy bills, especially as compared to electric or oil heat.
-With a little planning, you can easily make the switch – just follow our step by step guide below.
+With a little planning, you can easily make the switch – just follow our step by step guide for a natural gas conversion below.

 Plan ahead and get permission